 Week 5-6 Deliverables

-Week 7-8: Technology and Training
+What Should You Do in Week 7-8: Technology and Training?

-Goals
+Week 7-8 Goals

 If phone system or PM changes are required:

-Advanced Training
+What Should Advanced Training Cover?

 Week 7-8 training focuses on: